-Back Injuries In Young Athletes
+Back Injuries in Young Athletes

-Dr. Larry W. McDaniel Ed.
+Dr Larry W. McDaniel Ed.
 D. and Christina Cunningham discuss various problems related to common back injuries in young athletes.

 "The most common sources of back pain in adolescence are related to the bony skeleton, the surrounding musculature, and the intervertebral discs.
-Although consideration must be given to other etiologies the spinal column is at risk for injury in childhood because of the increased elasticity of stabilizing ligaments" (Macdonald 2007, p.
+Although consideration must be given to other etiologies, the spinal column is at risk for injury in childhood because of the increased elasticity of stabilizing ligaments" (Macdonald 2007, p.
 703).
 Examples of extreme movements in the spine are flexion, extension, and rotation.
 Flexion of the spine is a forward bending movement.
 Extension of the spine is moving from the forward bend to a vertical or erect state.
 Rotation is turning the spine to the right or left while lateral flexion is bending to the right or left.
 Sports require repetitive motion in one direction, putting the spine at risk for developing pathological curves such as scoliosis (Macdonald 2007, p.
 704).

 Diagnosing Back Pain

-The process of diagnosing back injuries may be difficult due to the anatomy of the spine.
-The pain may be localize or radiating.
+The process of diagnosing back injuries may be complicated due to the anatomy of the spine.
+The pain may be localized or radiating.
 Lumbar pain is a problem in both athletes and the general population.
 Studies have shown 80-90% of lumbar injuries are not found.
 Because the signs and symptoms in this area are difficult to find, they are often misdiagnosed.
 Although lumbar pain is common, identifying the anatomical source of pain is extremely difficult.

 "The overall growth of the adolescent can contribute to the development of back pain.
 Muscle, ligaments, and fascia all can lag behind bone growth during early puberty, giving rise to tight back extensors and hip flexors.
 This tightness can also predispose to overuse injuries."
 (MacDonald 2007, p.
 709).